A Discussion with the Authors of Shortlisted: Women in the Shadows of the Supreme Court

 Shortlisted: Women in the Shadows of the Supreme Court

-This course can be claimed as 1.25 hour of self-study CLE credit with the State Bar of Texas.
+For those that participated, this course can be claimed as 1.25 hour of self-study CLE credit with the State Bar of Texas.
 Self-study is optional and 3 of your total 15 hours can be completed in the form of self-study activities.
 Contact your State Bar with any questions.

 Renee Knake Jefferson